Racking systems: types and how to choose them

 Pallet racks

 With pallet rack systems, loads are stored and removed using forklifts.
-They can offer direct access to each pallet or function as a high-density solution.
+They can provide direct access to each pallet or function as a high-density solution.

-• Selective pallet racks.
+- Selective pallet racks.
 These offer direct access to every SKU in the warehouse.
-They’re the most universal storage solution thanks to their versatility and are ideal for companies with very varied SKUs.
+They’re the most universal storage solution thanks to their versatility and are suitable for companies with very varied SKUs.

 Shelving